 The school site council is a group of parents, teachers and staff that work with the principal to develop, review and evaluate school programs and budgets for Title 1 funds to benefit the school.

 The La Ballona PTA sells a variety of items for families to show off their school pride.
-Typically these are sold at school events.
+You can purchase items online and pick them up at a school event or have them delivered to your student’s classroom.
 Proceeds from the sale of these items benefit the PTA to support our students.